Sam Mangubat: Guestings and other ventures

-Despite failing to enter the semifinals on his first attempt in Tawag ng Tanghalan, Mangubat continued to be popular and had been requested by fans to be featured on several music venues.
+Despite failing to enter the semi-finals on his first attempt in Tawag ng Tanghalan, Mangubat continued to be popular and had been requested by fans to be featured on several music venues.
 He appeared at One Music Ph and Wish 107.5 FM The Roadshow, where he also served as the celebrity Wish jock of the day.
 Some of his performances on his guestings in the Wish bus such as covers of "All Or Nothing", "Secrets", and "When We Were Young" garnered millions of views each on YouTube.

 Intermittently since 2016, Mangubat, together with his three-member vocal group Dreamzone (includes Shane Tarun and Jun Sisa), has been regularly performing on various cruise ships around Asia.
 He has also kept uploading new performances in his YouTube channel through his Dreamzone Productions.

 After Tawag ng Tanghalan, Mangubat, together with other finalists, were invited to perform on several TV shows and events (e.g. Bar 360, Laffline, Historia, mall shows and private events).
 He was one of the 18 artists who performed the 2017 summer station I. D. of ABS-CBN titled "Ikaw ang Sunshine Ko".
 Together with Marielle Montellano, he also performed the anthem of K World, a magazine show broadcast on TFC.
 Furthermore, together with other Tawag ng Tanghalan singers, he was inducted as an official member of Organisasyon ng mga Pilipinong Mang-aawit (OPM).

 In September 2017, Mangubat officially signed a record deal with Star Music.
 His first released song from the label is an all-star special 2017 Christmas cover version of the song "Tell the World of His Love".
 The label also released his first solo single called "Pagka't Nariyan Ka" on early January 2018.
 He officially launched the song in It's Showtime and subsequently promoted in various F.M radio stations.

 Mangubat was also invited twice on the sixth year of ASOP (A Song of Praise) Music Festival (UNTV) to serve as an interpreter.
 He first interpreted an original song titled "Christ" by Winston Jay Ladera during one of the weekly rounds.
 He again interpreted a song titled "Carry On" by Nonie Ramos, P.A.
 Atienza and Nino Cristobal for the Grand Finals held at Smart Araneta Coliseum.
 The song won the People's Choice Award after garnering the most number of online votes and YouTube views.

 On February 2, 2018, he launched and hosted the online show "TNTV Now" where various music artists are featured and interviewed.

 Following the loss of franchise of ABS-CBN, Mangubat joined the now-defunct musical variety show titled Sunday Noontime Live!, where he headlined a segment with Fana, Boyband PH member Niel Murillo, Zephanie and Sassa Dagdag titled Ultimate Vocal Showdown.